01 of 07

 The first step to cutting the vegetable is to cut your kohlrabi in half.
 Your kohlrabi should be solid all the way through, with no spongy or brown spots.
 Cut these out if you have them, leaving only the firm bulb intact.Continue to 5 of 7 below.

 05 of 07

 It is best to slice your kohlrabi thinly because it cooks faster that way.
 Matchstick, julienned, or half-moon pieces are good.
 You can also cube it for a stew or for roasting, or even hollow out the interior to be stuffed with a meat or vegetable filling.Continue to 6 of 7 below.

 06 of 07

 Basic Cooking Technique

 There are several ways you can cook kohlrabi, from roasting to steaming to pureeing in a soup.
 A simple method with delicious results is to saute the sliced kohlrabi in a bit of butter in a skillet.
 Once it begins to show some caramelization, season with salt, nutmeg, and a little sugar if the kohlrabi isn't sweet enough.
-Cook until slightly al dente.Continue to 7 of 7 below.
+Cook until slightly al dente and serve immediately.Continue to 7 of 7 below.

 07 of 07

 You may be surprised at how many recipes there are for kohlrabi.
 Since it is a popular vegetable in Germany, you will find dishes from that part of the globe, such as kohlrabi in cream, where the kohlrabi is boiled and then enrobed in a cream sauce made with thickened stock.